 Trimming your pubic hair is easy and neatens your look.
 If you just want to reign in your bush, trimming works great.
-Just get a nice trimmer, like the His & Hers or the Remington Trimmer.
+Just get a nice trimmer, like the Remington Trimmer.
 Then all you have to do is run the trimmer over your pubic hair (in the opposite direction of growth) whenever you notice your hair going wild.

 There are many advantages to shaving pubic hair.
 It's fairly inexpensive, and you can shave conveniently in your bath or shower.
 You might have to shave often, but at least you won't have to grow hair out for a month between shaves, the way you must do for waxing or chemical removal.
 You can use a regular razor or a special electric razor, like the Seiko Cleancut, that shaves close to the surface and is precisely designed for removing pubic hair.

 To get your best shave:

 Get a good razor and a thick, rich shaving cream.
 You'll want your razor to have at least 3 blades and a moisturizing strip.

 If your hair is really long, use a trimmer first.
 This will make shaving much easier.

 Take a bath or shower.
 Heat and moisture soften up your hair follicles, allowing you to shave the hair as close to the root as possible.